-With so much to experience in this area, private travel to Cusco can definitely be a game-changer.
+With so much to experience in this area, a custom Cusco tour can definitely be a game-changer.
 This one-time capital of the Inca Empire, Cusco is filled with masterfully executed Inca stone relics.
 Legend has it that the city was founded by the first Incas, Manco Cápac and Mama Ocllo, the sun and daughter of the sun god.
 After being born from Lake Titicaca, Manco Cápac and Mama Ocllo headed north to found the Inca dynasty here.
 Whatever the truth of the city’s origins, for the Incas Cusco was the heart of their empire and the “navel of the world.”

 Despite the onslaught of earthquakes and the plundering and rebuilding of the city by the Spanish conquistadors, the presence of the Incas is still writ large here in the so-called archaeological capital of the Americas.
 A quick stroll around this UNESCO-listed city will reveal the astounding construction skill of this once-powerful civilization.
 Marvel at the precision of the Inca-built walls, where huge blocks fit together like perfectly cut jigsaw pieces, without cement or mortar to bond them.
 The fact that these structures remain intact today is testament to the incredibly sophisticated engineering skills and impeccable workmanship of the Inca people.